The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: Virasoro-Shapiro amplitude in AdS S

 The 16 ambiguities for this case can be found in the ancillary file.

 The ambiguities at $(\alpha')^{7,8}$ can be further constrained by using the OPE and the data extracted from the amplitude at $(\alpha')^5$, as we tried to do with $(\alpha')^6$ where it turned out the extra constraints were automatically satisfied.
-In section \ref{tailoring_sec} we will find a new constraints at $(\alpha')^7$ and $(\alpha')^8$ two new ones.
+In section \ref{tailoring_sec} we will find a new constraint at $(\alpha')^7$ and two new constraints at $(\alpha')^8$.

 The simplicity of the rescaled amplitudes is quite remarkable, with $\tilde{\mathcal{V}}_n$ simply given by the corresponding term in the Virasoro-Shapiro amplitude in terms of $S,T,U$ plus terms of lower order in $S,T,U,\tilde{S},\tilde{T},\tilde{U}$.
 Note that this continues to hold even at order $(\alpha')^9$ where there are two distinct contributions coming with different combinations of zeta values, \be \tilde{\mathcal{V}}_6 = \zeta_9(S^6 +T^6 + U^6) - \tfrac{1}{27}(7\zeta_9 - 4\zeta_3^3)(S^3+T^3+U^3)^2 + \ldots \ee These relations are strongly suggestive of an even more restrictive relation of the Mellin amplitudes to the flat space amplitudes, enhancing that of \cite{Aprile:2020luw} which itself enhanced that of \cite{Penedones:2010ue} in the case of $AdS_5 \times S^5$.